-And in this website I'll show you how you can turn your backyard into a Tilapia farm!
+And on this website, I'll show you how you can turn your backyard into a Tilapia farm!

 Here you will also find the very best quality pure breed Tilapia fingerlings to stock your backyard farm or aquaponic system.

-I have many all-male hybrids as well as Blue or Nile Tilapia fingerlings ready to travel! these are all natural, non-hormone
+I have many Blue Tilapia fingerlings ready to travel! these are all-natural, non-hormone

 sex-reversed virtually organic baby Tilapia!
-Just visit "Our Products" page for ordering information
+Just visit the "Our Farm Offerings" page for ordering information.

 (pictured below: the male is the gray Hornorum, the females are Mossambica).
 They produce all-natural, all-male offspring!

-Which breeder colony to use depends mainly on whether you want all-male, improved-body-form offspring (Hornorum/Mossambica hybrid fingerlings) or mixed sex (Blue or Nile), or "pretty ones" (Tilapia Sunrise).
+Which breeder colony to use depends mainly on whether you want natural all-male, improved-body-form offspring (Hornorum/Mossambica hybrid fingerlings) or mixed sex fingerlings (Blue Tilapia).